IATI/IATI-Guidance/en/upgrades/decimal-upgrade-to-1-05/1-05-changes.rst

 1.05 Changes
 ^^^^^^^^^^^^

 Changes / Additions to IATI Standard for version 1.05

 .. contents::

 Schema Changes
 ==============
-A full diff of all schema changes in 1.05 can be found in github at https://github.com/IATI/IATI-Schemas/compare/version-1.04...version-1.05#files_bucket
+A full diff of all schema changes in 1.05 can be found in the `IATI GitHub <https://github.com/IATI/IATI-Schemas/compare/version-1.04...version-1.05#files_bucket>`__

 .. _1_05_activities_schema_changes: